PolarBears-studio/player-controller/docs/tutorial-3.md

-# Tutorial 3.0 - Extend PlayerController for your own Game
+# Extend PlayerController for your own Game

 This tutorial will walk your through extending **PlayerController.tscn** for your own needs in such a way that your newly extended version can easily be dragged and dropped into any number of game worlds without additional effort.